Illuminatus66/iitb-dap-backend/README.md

 # Node Backend API

-A Node.js backend project built with Express, Mongoose, and TypeScript that handles report creation, audio uploads, and report generation via the Speech Assessment Service (SAS) API.
+A Node.js backend project built with Express, Mongoose, and Javascript that handles report creation, audio uploads, and report generation via the Speech Assessment Service (SAS) API.

 ## Table of Contents